Introduction:

 Critical Control Points (CCPs) are specific stages in food processing where controls can be applied to prevent, eliminate, or reduce hazards to acceptable levels.
 They are crucial because they directly impact the safety and quality of food products.

-By focusing on CCPs, potential risks are effectively managed, ensuring that hazards like pathogens, contaminants, and quality deviations are controlled at the most critical stages.
+Focusing on CCPs effectively manages potential risks, ensuring that hazards like pathogens, contaminants, and quality deviations are controlled at the most critical stages.

 How can processing plants effectively monitor and verify their HACCP plans?